 What is Static Electricity?

-What is going on here?
-And why is static more of a problem in the winter?
+What is happening?
+And why is there so much more static during the winter?

-(Learn how to eliminate static electricity problems in your home or office.)
+Learn how to Eliminate static electricity in your home, car & office.

 To understand static electricity, we have to learn a little bit about the nature of matter.
-Or in other words, what is all the stuff around us made of?
+Or in other words, what is everything made of?

 Table of Contents